NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 to other, more official libraries -- such as Starbeam.

-At the moment, I haven't written any codemods, becaues there is nothing certain to transition to quite yet.
+At the moment, I haven't written any codemods, because there is nothing certain to transition to quite yet.

 Any behavioral difference between my libraries and the "stuff to be migrated to" is considered a bug.

+!! click

+Also, I'm planning on keeping support for ember-source@3.28 for as long as I can.
+I know a good number of folks were caught off guard by some deprecations that came up during the v3 series, so, I want to make sure that folks still on v3 can use the patterns coming in the future.

 --